List of Superman & Lois characters: Jonathan Kent

-Jonathan Kent (portrayed by Jordan Elsass in seasons 1–2, Michael Bishop in season 3–4, Brady Droulis as a 7-year-old, an uncredited David Giuntoli as an adult) is the modest and kind-hearted son of Clark and Lois although unlike his twin brother Jordan, Jonathan does not seem to have inherited any of Clark's Kryptonian powers even though he is a top level athlete by human standards.
+Jonathan Kent (portrayed by Jordan Elsass in seasons 1–2, Michael Bishop in season 3–4, Brady Droulis as a 7-year-old, an uncredited David Giuntoli as an adult) is the modest and kind-hearted son of Clark and Lois although unlike his twin brother Jordan, Jonathan does not seem to have inherited any of Clark's Kryptonian powers, though he is a top level athlete by human standards.
 He is named after Clark's adoptive father Jonathan Kent.
 Jonathan is on the Smallville high school football team called the Smallville Crows.

-In season one as Jonathan initially claims that he is not bothered by the fact that he did not get superpowers like Jordan and even supports his brother on his journey to master his new abilities, he does admit later on that a part of him is actually jealous of his twin brother's new powers since thanks to them Jordan becomes very popular at their new high school and Smallville High's best new football player, but does not let his jealousy destroy his relationship with his brother and they both still love each other very much.
+In season one, Jonathan initially claims that he is not bothered by the fact that he did not get superpowers like Jordan and even supports his brother on his journey to master his new abilities, he does admit later on that a part of him is actually jealous of his twin brother's new powers since thanks to them Jordan becomes very popular at their new high school and Smallville High's best new football player, but does not let his jealousy destroy his relationship with his brother and they both still love each other very much.
 Jonathan's insecurities comes to ahead later in season 1 after Jonathan and Jordan find out about how Morgan Edge and John Henry Irons are threatening both Smallville and their parent's lives.
 Jonathan feels powerless and defenseless compared to his father and brother's powers which leads him to take some of Irons' weapons until he returns them in the season 1 finale.

 In season two, Jonathan starts dating Candice Pergande and finds out that she was the one who sold X-Kryptonite crystals to Timmy Ryan, and confronts her about it.
 Instead of telling on her, Jonathan asks for a crystal, which enhances his strength and vision.
 After getting caught by Principal Balcomb and the Smallville Sheriff Department trying to dispose of Candice's supply, he was unable to admit to Lois that they were Candice's.
-After a fight with a crazed Mitch Anderson, Clark returns and is informed of what happened where he tells Jonathan to start apologizing to Principal Balcomb, Coach Gaines, and the Smallville Crows.
-Clark persuades Principal Balcomb to allow Jonathan to do an online education as Jonathan will also be working at Brit & Dunn's.
+After a fight with a crazed Mitch Anderson, Clark returns and is informed of what happened.
+Clark persuades Principal Balcomb to allow Jonathan to undergo online education as Jonathan will also be working at Brit & Dunn's.
 After a fire at a warehouse containing X-Kryptonite, Sam persuades Jonathan to come clean as he advises them to keep the identity of the person private from the press.
 He calls Candice to the farm as she informs them on what she knows.
 Jonathan is eventually allowed to start attending school again and although he initially has struggles from being outcast by his peers following his circumstances after being expelled and meeting Jon-El, going on a small adventure with Jordan and Natalie helps Jonathan overcome this hurdle.
 Following Ally Allston's defeat, Jonathan and Jordan receive trucks that were delivered to them by "Uncle Tal".